 Winter squash prefers full fun.

 Plant in rich, fertile, well-draining soil such as loam.
-If needed, mix aged manure and/or into the planting site (about 50 percent native soil to organic matter) deeply on the top 8 to 10 inches of the soil.
+If needed, add aged manure to the planting site (about 50 percent native soil to organic matter) mixing deeply into the top 8 to 10 inches of the soil.
 Allow it to settle for a couple of weeks before sowing seeds.
 Maintain a pH between 5.5. and 5.9, though plants will tolerate a pH up to 6.8.

 Water well and often.
 Give plants at least 1 inch of water weekly.
 If the leaves wilt or plants are established in sandy soils, water more diligently.
 As fruits form, water frequently.
 Avoid wetting the leaves and fruit by using a small-mouthed watering can directly on the surface of the soil into the roots.
 Otherwise, dampness may cause root rot and other diseases.